ZeroPointZ-Org/gh-branch-protector/README.md

     - Select the option `application/json` in the content type drop-down
     - Select the `Let me select individual events` radio button
     - Select the `Repositries` events in the list
-    - Select the `Active` event trigger button at the bottom of the list *Active should already be enabled by default*
+    - Select the `Active` event trigger button at the bottom of the list
     - Click the Save/Update button

 ### Create a new repository in the GitHub Organization account